redanthrax/tacticalrmm-aks/README.md

 ```
 cd ../../
 git clone https://github.com/wh1te909/tacticalrmm.git
 cd tacticalrmm/docker/
 chmod +x image-build.sh
 ./image-build.sh
 cd ../../tacticalrmm-aks/
 chmod +x setup.sh
 ```

 setup.sh expects a number of flags

--c for the container name
+- -c for the container name

--v for the version
+- -v for the version

--k for the key vault name
+- -k for the key vault name

--s for the storage account name
+- -s for the storage account name

 Use the container name, key vault name, and storage account name you specified in tacticalrmm-aks/terraform/terraform.tfvars.

 ```
-./setup.sh -c trmmcontainer -v 0.12.0 -k keyvaultname -s storageaccount (refer to the container registry you named in terraform.tfvars)
+./setup.sh -c trmmcontainer -v 0.12.0 -k keyvaultname -s storageaccount
 ```

 The setup script will have you setup your URL and additional parameters for usernames and passwords required.